Kiza/kaligo_hotel_merge/README.md

 ### Cache
 - This is a generic cache implemented as key-value store in database.
-- The cache's call need to define how cache behaves.
+- Cache's caller needs to define how cache behaves.
-- Cache data is stored  `app/models/data_record.rb`
+- Cache data is stored via `app/models/data_record.rb`.
-- Cacher interface is implemented in `app/models/data_cacher.rb` as a Singleton object
+- Cacher interface is implemented in `app/models/data_cacher.rb` as a singleton object.
 - Cache is used for individual API calls.
 So the cache key is defined as `"#{self.name}-#{checkin}-#{checkout}-#{destination}-#{guests}".downcase`